kacperwerakso/SDChecker/README.md

-**SDChecker** is a lightweight system information tool that provides a quick overview of key hardware and system parameters on Windows.

----
+# System Diagnostics Tool
+A lightweight diagnostic application that displays detailed information about the system and computer hardware.

-## Features
+# Features

-- *System*
-  - OS name, architecture, current user
-  - System uptime

-- *CPU*
-  - Core count
-  - Current frequency
-  - CPU model

-- *Memory*
-  - Total RAM
-  - Current RAM usage

-- *Disks*
-  - Detected partitions
-  - File system type
-  - Total and used space

-- *Network*
-  - IPv4 address
-  - VPN detection

-- *GPU*
-  - GPU name
-  - GPU load
-  - VRAM total size
-  - Temperature
+System Diagnostics Tool provides comprehensive insights into the operating system, current user, and system uptime, along with detailed CPU information such as core count, processor model, and real-time usage.
+It monitors RAM status, analyzes disk partitions with their size and usage levels, and displays network details including IPv4 address and VPN status.
+The application also reads GPU load, VRAM usage, and temperature, all while running without requiring installation.